 Playing hand separately, and playing together, is how you will study all your pieces (with some exceptions).
 The more complicated the piece, the more important it is to practice hands separately, not just when you start learning the piece, but when you memorize, improve, fix and learn the piece better and better.

 So, first of all; make sure you really know the piece playing hands separately.
-Next, to coordinate your hands and being able to play both at the same time, follow this simple plan:
+Next, to coordinate your hands and be able to play both at the same time, follow this simple plan:

 - Divide the piece in smaller sections of 2-4 measures.
 A general rule is- the harder the music, the smaller the section.

-- Practice one hand at a time until you can do it perfect.
+- Practice one hand at a time until you can do it perfectly.
 Remember to start slowly, and then gradually increase speed as you feel more comfortable.

 - Next, take each section through 3 stages: